-A couple months ago I saw this exchange between Kevin D. Hall, Ph.D., who according to Google is a “…tenured Senior Investigator at the National Institute of Diabetes & Digestive & Kidney Diseases (NIDDK),” who discounts the possibility of obese people having abnormally slow metabolisms to account for their obesity and inability to lose weight:
+Kevin D. Hall, a tenured Senior Investigator at the NIH, dismisses the possibility of obese people having abnormally slow metabolisms to account for their obesity and inability to lose weight:

-Dr. Hall cites the study “Discrepancy between Self-Reported and Actual Caloric Intake and Exercise in Obese Subjects,” 1992, as counterevidence against slow metabolisms, instead blaming the under-reporting of calories by unsuccessful dieters.
+Dr. Hall cites a popular 1992 study “Discrepancy between Self-Reported and Actual Caloric Intake and Exercise in Obese Subjects,” as evidence against slow metabolisms.
+Rather, he blames the under-reporting of calories by unsuccessful dieters.
+The common assumption or narrative is obese peope are eating huge quantities of food, which they fail to track.
+But the reality is more nuanced.

 A Google search shows thousands of results and mentions, with the study as of 2025 having garnered 1773 citations since its publication in 1992, making it one of the most famous studies in human physiology and nutritional science ever: